JamieT966/project-portfolio-3/README.md

 [Github Repo](https://github.com/JamieT966/project-portfolio-3)

 Love Movies is in need of a cinema booking system.
-This booking system allows
+This booking system will allow Love Movies to have customers book cinema tickets online with various movie choices.
+Within the same booking system customers can order as many snacks as they like or none at all.
+At the end the customer is presented with their details and the total cost.

 ![Am I Responsive Image of Chemstore Quiz](media/responsive.png)